SAAIVIGNESH-S/CKA-2024/Resources/Day02/readme.md

 docker push username/new-reponame:tagname
 ```

 - To pull the image to another environment , you can use below command
+if the image is already present, then it pulls only the changed layers
 ```
 docker pull username/new-reponame:tagname
 ```

 - To start the docker container, use below command
+-d (to run in background)
+&lt;port on local machine (host)&gt;:&lt;port inside the Docker container&gt;
 ```
 docker run -dp 3000:3000 username/new-reponame:tagname
 ```